 Note: It's important to tell your doctor(s) if you were ever treated with immunotherapy, even a long time ago, because side effects can show up after long periods of time.

 RESOURCES FOR MANAGING TREATMENT SIDE EFFECTS:

-LUNGevity Survivor Resource Center www.LUNGevity.org
+LUNGevity Survivor Resource Center www.LUNGevity.org/for-patients-caregivers/ survivor-resource-center

 Where do immune checkpoint inhibitors fit into the treatment plan for lung cancer?